mvdh7/PyCO2SYS/README.md

 ## Installation

+Install from the Python Package Index:

     pip install PyCO2SYS

+Update an existing installation:

+    pip install PyCO2SYS --upgrade --no-cache-dir

-## Usage
+## Use

-Usage has been kept as close to the MATLAB version as possible, although the first output is now a dict for convenience.
+The API has been kept as close to the MATLAB version as possible, although the first output is now a dict for convenience.
 Recommended usage is therefore:

 ```python
 from PyCO2SYS import CO2SYS